 Biking on the Cape Cod Rail Trail

-The Cape Cod Rail Trail follows a former railroad for 22 miles through the towns of Yarmouth, Dennis, Harwich, Brewster, Orleans, Eastham and Wellfleet.
+The Cape Cod Rail Trail bike path follows a former railroad for 25 miles through the towns of Yarmouth, Dennis, Harwich, Brewster, Orleans, Eastham and Wellfleet.
 Its paved surface, few hills, and well-marked street crossings make it ideal for cyclists.
 There are several opportunities to get off the trail and visit a beach.
 Public restrooms can be found at Nickerson State Park, Salt Pond Visitors’ Center at Cape Cod National Seashore and the National Seashore Headquarters.
 Bike rentals are available at the trailhead in South Dennis.

-Insider's Tip: Jump on the Rail Trail in South Yarmouth just a quick 1 mile ride from SEAS THE DAY and enjoy a brand new stretch of the trail that crosses over beautiful Bass River on a new bike/pedestrian bridge opening in 2018!
+Insider's Tip: Jump on the Rail Trail in South Yarmouth just a quick 1 mile ride from SEAS THE DAY and enjoy a brand new stretch of the trail that crosses over beautiful Bass River on a new bike/pedestrian bridge opened in 2018!